matjanos/predica-recruitment/README.md

 ## Task 2
 [![Build Status](https://travis-ci.com/matjanos/predica-recruitment.svg?branch=master)](https://travis-ci.com/matjanos/predica-recruitment)

 The task was to create a simple web API in ASP .NET Core which returns simple list of cars.
-As next step it should be build with Docker and pushed to private Docker registry on Azure (Azure Container Registry).
+As next step it should be build with Docker and pushed to a private Docker registry on Azure (Azure Container Registry).
 Finally, generated image is supposed to be automatically fetched by Azure Container Instances service and deployed to the cloud.

 ### Modus operandi

-I've created a simple app using dotnet CLI yo make a sample ASP Web API in .NET Core 2.1.
+I've used dotnet CLI to generate a simple ASP Web API in .NET Core 2.1.
 I've done some simple changes: created a new model of `Car` and added `CarController`, which returns hardcoded list of 3 cars.

-Next, created a `Dockerfile` which defines the image: exposes ports, sets environment variables and prepare executables.
+Next, I've created a `Dockerfile` which defines a Docker image: exposes ports, sets environment variables and prepare executables.

 I've decided to use TravisCI in order to build the .NET project and the Docker image. `.travis-ci.yml` defines the build environment and all steps.
 All builds can be viewed here: https://travis-ci.com/matjanos/predica-recruitment